2nd Edition! Web accessibility handbook!

-Did you know that an average of 12% of community college students have a disability?
-As an instructor, you are required to make the online content in your classes accessible to these students.
-This website will show you how to make your course content accessible.
-Read more about the legal side of accessibility and the guidelines to keep your course on the right side of the law.
+Did you know 12% of community college students have disabilities?
+As an instructor, you are required to make content in your classes accessible to all students.
+This website shows you how to meet this requirement.
+Read more about the legal side of accessibility.

-Online materials provided by your publisher must also be accessible.
-If the materials are not accessible, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
-Since this is nearly impossible to do considering the robust selection of tools and practice problems the publishers' provide, we must insist that the publishers make these materials accessible.
-Please ask your publisher's these questions before adopting their electronic and online tools and materials.
-Questions to ask your Publisher
+Online materials provided by publishers must be accessible.
+If not, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
+Ask your publisher these questions before adopting tools and materials: Questions to ask your Publisher.

 Get help with your content